OSIRIS-Solutions/osiris-wiki/docs/admins/settings/email.en.md

 You can use Postfix or Exim, for example.
 These mail servers are usually already pre-installed on most Linux distributions and can be easily configured.
 You can find more information on configuration in the documentation for your Linux distribution or on the respective mail server websites.

-For a local mail server, you do not need to make any further settings in the admin area under Settings &#8594 Email.
+For a local mail server, you do not need to make any further settings in the admin area.
 OSIRIS then automatically uses the local mail server to send emails.
 You could only adjust the sender address that is used for all emails.
 This is set to `noreply@osiris-app.de` by default.

 ## SMTP server